Here’s a roundup of all online mentoring platforms where you can connect with a mentor online.

 Career Mentorship Platforms

-- Founded on March 2018 by Dominic Monn who has built it as a side job
+- Founded on March 2018 by Dominic Monn who has bootstrapped it as a side hustle while working as a ML engineer at Doist.

-- Weekly mentorship via chat, with optional calls
+- Mentors charge around $100-200/month for mentorship via chat, with optional calls

 - Founded in 2011 by Kathryn Minshew, Alexandra Cavoulacos, and Melissa McCreery